[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 With just one system prompt, the agent's behavior changes!

 2-3.
-Reset the System Prompt
+Revert the System Prompt

 Part 3: Retrieve Information from the Web — Browser